enagy827/CAPM-beta-and-volatility-decomposition/README.md

 - Statistical analysis and hypothesis testing
 - Data visualization and communication of complex findings
 - Technical writing for finance audiences

-The analysis addresses three fundamental questions in asset pricing:
-1. Does systematic risk (beta) command a return premium as CAPM predicts?
-2. Can idiosyncratic risk—theoretically diversifiable—earn excess returns?
-3. How do these risk dimensions interact to explain cross-sectional return variation?

 ---